thomazyazima/thomazyazima.github.io/week-2/8-your-website-solo-challenge/README.md

 ## Release 4: Review

-Take a look at two other sites and give them feedback using the issues on their github.io once you're finished.
+Take a look at two of your peers sites and give them feedback using the issues on their github.io once you're finished.
 This is a solo challenge, but it's really useful/necessary to give and receive feedback when it comes to design.

 ## Release 5: Reflect
 On your local `phase-0-unit-1` repo, edit the [my_reflection.md](my_reflection.md) file associated with this challenge.
 Commit your changes and push them to GitHub.